umarmf343/RANKBEAM/docs/BUILD_WINDOWS.md

 ## 5. Package with Inno Setup

-1. Ensure `bin/rankbeam.exe` and `bin/fingerprint-helper.exe` exist from the previous step.
+1. Ensure `bin/rankbeam.exe` exists from the previous step.
 2. Open `installer/rankbeam.iss` with Inno Setup.
 3. Adjust the optional icon path if you have a custom icon.
 4. Build the installer to produce `rankbeam-setup.exe`.